Projects – trail maintenance

 Click on the image above to watch a short video (5:09) illustrating the variety of activities engaged in by the Monday trail maintenance crew.
 Credits: Photos – Bob Lowder and Cliff Giles; Video – Cliff Giles

 Bob Lowder leads this crew, and his wife Sally maintains a comprehensive Trail Tree Report tracking obstructions or hazards reported and cleared by the crew or individual hikers.
+Byron Garner fills in capably as crew leader while Bob and Sally are on their yearly hunting trips.

 The crew sometimes uses chainsaws outside the Sandia Mountain Wilderness but mostly uses handheld crosscut saws as well as other hand tools for their work.